Kurtz & Friends

-Kurtz & Friends is an American animation studio founded by Bob Kurtz in 1972.
-Based in Burbank, California, the studio is known for producing films and television commercials.
+Kurtz & Friends is an American animation studio founded by Bob Kurtz.
+Based in Burbank, California, the studio is known for producing short films, title sequences, and television commercials.

-Kurtz & Friends has created/produced animated theatrical titles for most major studios including The Walt Disney Company, Universal Studios, MGM, Sony Entertainment, Columbia TriStar Motion Picture Group and Warner Bros.
-Titles include The Pink Panther, Are We Done Yet?, Four Rooms, George of the Jungle and City Slickers.
+Kurtz & Friends has created/produced animated theatrical titles for most major studios including the Walt Disney Company, Universal Studios, MGM, Sony Entertainment, Columbia TriStar Motion Picture Group and Warner Bros.
+Titles include: The Pink Panther, Are We Done Yet?, Four Rooms, George of the Jungle and City Slickers.

+The company also created animated sequences for Jurassic Park and Minority Report, as well as for HBO's Carlin on Campus.
+In addition, Kurtz & Friends developed The Way Things Work, a three-screen, 3-D multimedia film for Sony's San Francisco Metreon complex, and the "Crocodile" anti-smoking films and print campaign for the California Department of Public Health.

 Kurtz & Friends created the animation for the Emmy-winning specials David Macaulay: Roman City and Edith Ann's Christmas (Just Say Noël) which won a Peabody Award.
-The company also created animated sequences for Carlin on Campus, Jurassic Park and Minority Report.
-Bob Kurtz is the director on all Kurtz & Friends projects, and sometimes designs and writes as well.
-The studio utilizes traditional cel animation, and later digital ink and paint.
+The company's films are included in the permanent collections of the Museum of Modern Art, New York, the Los Angeles County Museum of Art, and the ASIFA Archive in Germany.